 7. It brings an unhealthy power dynamic into play

-By checking a partner’s phone, you are establishing an unhealthy power dynamic in the relationship.
+By checking partner’s phone, or even checking your partner’s texts, you are establishing an unhealthy power dynamic in the relationship.
 One that makes you feel in control and leaves your partner feeling vulnerable and exposed.
 The basic equation of equality in the relationship goes right out of the window in such cases, which can be detrimental to the health of your relationship.

 8. Your focus shifts to finding faults with your partner

+Instead of working on solving your end of the problems, you are fixated with finding faults with your partner for the sake of blame-shifting.
 If you feel the need to check your partner’s phone, there is undeniably something wrong with your relationship.
-Instead of working on your end of the problems, you are fixated with finding faults with your partner for the sake of blame-shifting.
-The whole point of the exercises becomes finding that one mistake that you can crucify them for and absolve yourself of any wrong-doing.
-There is no way a relationship can thrive in such an environment of toxicity, and that’s why you should never check your partner’s phone.
+Instead of working on your problems, you are focused on finding faults with your partner for the sake of blame-shifting.
+The whole point of being together is defeated when your focus is on finding that one mistake with which you can crucify them and absolve yourself of any wrong-doing.
+There is no way a relationship can thrive in such a toxic environment.
+That’s definitely one of many reasons not to go through his phone, or through hers.

 Quit Snooping and Focus on Fixing Your Relationship

-If you really want things to work out between you and your significant other, you must quit snooping and look for a healthy approach to fixing your relationship.
-The first step in that direction is to have an honest conversation about your suspicion and lack of trust.
+If you really want things to work out between you and your significant other, you must quit snooping and fight the urge to check partner’s phone.
+Instead, look for a healthy approach to fixing your relationship.
+The first step in that direction is to have an honest conversation about your suspicions and lack of trust.
 Ask for more transparency in the relationship, if that’s what you need to feel secure.
-If nothing else works, consider getting help to resolve your issues.